 Navigating these processes is time-consuming and frustrating.
-Each authority has different requirements, fees and procedures.
+Each authority has different requirements, fees, and procedures.
 To add to that complexity, embassies and consulates can sometimes apply political considerations to the process.
 Rely on experienced professionals who understand embassy quirks, have ongoing working relationships with embassy staff and can troubleshoot problems immediately.

 Our service is designed to handle your requests efficiently and effectively, from pricing to processing.
 Get up to four documents authenticated at the same locations at no additional charge.
-We’ll even keep you informed of important regulation and policy changes for future requests.
+We’ll even keep you informed of important regulatory and policy changes for future requests.

 Services vary depending on the document type and location, but generally include: